irods/irods/manual.rst

     A grid computing system (a set of distributed, cooperating computers) that deals with the controlled sharing and management of large amounts of distributed data.

 Data Object
-    A Data Object is a single "stream-of-bytes" entity that can be uniquely identified; a file stored in iRODS.
+    A Data Object is a single "stream-of-bytes" entity that can be uniquely identified and is stored in iRODS.
 It is given a Unique Internal Identifier in iRODS (allowing a global name space), and is associated with (situated in) a Collection.

 Driver
     A piece of software that interfaces to a particular type of resource as part of the iRODS server/agent process.
 The driver provides a common set of functions (open, read, write, close, etc.) which allow iRODS clients (iCommands and other programs using the client API) to access different devices via the common iRODS protocol.